Active substance :

 Male and female patients.
 In a small study comparing the pharmacodynamic properties of clopidogrel in men and women, women showed less inhibition of ADP-induced platelet aggregation, but there was no difference in lengthening bleeding time.
-In a large, controlled study of CAPRIE (clopidogrel versus ASA in patients at risk of developing ischemic complications), the incidence of clinical outcomes, other side effects, and abnormal clinical and laboratory parameters was the same in both men and women.
+In a large controlled study of CAPRIE (clopidogrel versus ASA in patients at risk of developing ischemic complications), the frequency of clinical outcomes, other side effects and abnormalities of clinical and laboratory parameters was the same in both men and women.

 Symptoms: an overdose of clopidogrel can lead to an increase in bleeding time with subsequent complications in the form of bleeding.

 Treatment: when bleeding occurs, appropriate medical measures are required.
-If rapid correction of an extended bleeding time is needed, platelet transfusion is recommended.
+If quick correction of an extended bleeding time is needed, platelet transfusion is recommended.
 Clopidogrel antidote not established.

-When treating with clopidogrel, especially during the first weeks of treatment and / or after invasive cardiological procedures / surgical intervention, careful monitoring of patients should be carried out to exclude signs of bleeding, including hidden.
+When treating with clopidogrel, especially during the first weeks of treatment and / or after invasive cardiological procedures / surgical intervention, careful monitoring of patients should be conducted to exclude signs of bleeding, including hidden.

-Due to the risk of bleeding and hematological undesirable effects (see “Side effects”), if clinical symptoms that are suspected of causing bleeding appear during treatment, an urgent clinical blood test should be done to determine APTT, platelet count, platelet functional activity and conduct other necessary research.
+Due to the risk of bleeding and hematological undesirable effects (see “Side effects”), if clinical symptoms that are suspicious of bleeding appear during treatment, a clinical blood test should be urgently performed, APTT, platelet count, platelet functional activity indices and conduct other necessary research.

-The combined use of clopidogrel with warfarin can increase the intensity of bleeding (see “Interaction”), therefore caution should be exercised when the combined use of clopidogrel and warfarin.
+The combined use of clopidogrel with warfarin can increase the intensity of bleeding (see “Interaction”), therefore caution should be exercised when using clopidogrel and warfarin together.

 If the patient has planned surgery, and there is no need for an antiplatelet effect, then 5–7 days before surgery, clopidogrel should be discontinued.